France-Travail/happy_vllm/docs/endpoints/generate.md

 ```

 The `responses` field are the responses to the prompt.
-The `finish_reasons` field are those provided by vLLM and has the same length as the `responses` field. `length` means that `max_tokens` has been reached or that the max context has been reached. `stop` means that an eos token has been generated (so the LLM has finished its answer). `abort` means that the request has been aborted. `None` that the response is not finished (happens when you use the streaming endpoint and that the generation for this request is ongoing).
+The `finish_reasons` field are the reason provided by vLLM for finishing the responses and has the same length as the `responses` field.
+- `length` means that `max_tokens` has been reached or that the max context has been reached:
+- `stop` means that an eos token has been generated (so the LLM has finished its answer)
+- `abort` means that the request has been aborted
+- `None` that the response is not finished (happens when you use the streaming endpoint and that the generation for this request is ongoing).

 ## Json format